2001 Mercedes-Benz M-Class

 With maximum capacity of 85.4 cubic feet, the M-Class offers more cargo volume than some compact sport-utilities.
 But it has considerably less than full-size luxury models such as the Lincoln Navigator and Cadillac Escalade.
 The ML430’s payback when compared to those competitors is more maneuverability and better on-road performance.

-For 2000, Mercedes has upgraded the M-Class interior.
+Mercedes upgraded the M-Class interior last year, and it was a welcome change.
 A leather steering wheel and gearshift knob come standard and the interior is trimmed in real burl walnut.
-ML320 features new upholstery styling and seatback covers with map pockets in the back of the front seats.
-Footwell lights were added.

 Sport-utility vehicles comprise one of the most crowded, competitive segments of the automobile market, and each of those SUVs have different strengths.
-You can find luxury sport-utilities that are roomier, more powerful or more capable than the ML430 in seriously challenging terrain.
-But you won’t find one that does as many things as well as the M-Class.
+You can find luxury sport-utilities that are roomier, more powerful or more capable than the M-Class in seriously challenging terrain.
+But it’s much harder to find one that does as many things as well as the M-Class.

 |Model Line Overview|